matheusmbar/matheusmbar.github.io/_posts/2019-02-19-bugfree-robot_project_start.md

 <!--more-->

-After getting in contact with some high level programming workflows, with its unitary and integration tests, automated continuous integration and continuous deployment tools, I've started to look for a way to improve my own embeded development workflow.
+After getting in contact with some high level programming workflows, with its unitary and integration tests, automated continuous integration and continuous deployment tools, I've started to look for a way to improve my own embedded development workflow.

 At some point the book **Test-Driven Development for Embedded C** _by James W. Grenning_ showed up on my searches and caught my attention.
 At some online store, it has this catchy description: